-A Level 1 Center will have a clearly defined patient selection policy by patient population, mode, and indication for ECLS.
-ECLS patient selection will include when, how, and who should be involved in considering ECLS care decisions.
-Typical consultation at a Level 1 Center will include a team of providers from throughout the ECLS care team: surgeons, medical intensivists, ECLS specialists, and others as defined by the center.
-Several considerations should be made: mode of ECLS support, cannulation strategy, goals of ECLS care, strategy to wean from ECLS, and discontinuation of ECLS care for end-of-life decision making.
+A Level 3 Center will have a clearly defined ECLS patient selection policy by patient population, mode, and indication.
+This protocol will indicate when, how, and who should be involved in ECLS care decisions.
+ECLS patient selection should include a team of ECLS providers: surgeons, medical intensivists, ECLS specialists, and others as defined by the center.
+Case-specific considerations may be necessary.